-Unless excepted in Section 1.18.3 or pursuant to a Wetlands Bylaw Permit, no person shall commence to remove, fill, dredge, build upon, degrade, pollute, discharge into, or otherwise alter the following resource areas: any freshwater wetlands; marshes; wet meadows; bogs; swamps; vernal pool habitat, including but not limited to state certified vernal pools; banks; fresh water seeps; reservoirs; lakes; rivers; streams and creeks, whether perennial or intermittent; riverfront areas which are (a) lands within two hundred feet (200') of perennial rivers or streams; beaches; lands under water bodies; lands subject to flooding or inundation by ground water or surface water; and land within twenty-five feet (25') of the above resources areas, except for riverfront areas (collectively the "wetland resource areas" protected under this bylaw) and adjacent upland resource areas (collectively the "adjacent upland resource areas" protected under this bylaw).
-This 25-foot prohibition, however, shall not apply to crossings essential to access upland areas.
+Except as expressly permitted by the Commission or as otherwise provided in this Bylaw Unless excepted in Section 1.18.3 or pursuant to a Wetlands Bylaw Permit, no person shall commence to remove, fill, dredge, build upon, degrade, pollute, discharge into, or otherwise alter the following resource areas: any freshwater wetlands; marshes; wet meadows; bogs; swamps; vernal pool habitat, including but not limited to state certified vernal pools; banks; fresh water seeps; reservoirs; lakes; rivers; streams and creeks, whether perennial or intermittent; riverfront areas which are (a) lands within two hundred and twenty-five feet (200225) of perennial rivers or intermittent streams; beaches; lands under water bodies; lands subject to flooding or inundation by ground water or surface water; and land within twenty-five one hundred feet (25100) of the above resources areas (the "adjacent upland resource area"), except for riverfront areas (collectively the "wetland resource areas" protected under this bylaw). and adjacent upland resource areas (collectively the "adjacent upland resource areas" protected under this bylaw).
+This 25foot prohibition, however, shall not apply to crossings essential to access upland areas.
 Said resource areas shall be protected whether or not they border surface waters.

-Adjacent upland resource areas shall include all lands within seventy-five feet (75') of wetland resource areas enumerated above, except for perennial streams and rivers for which the adjacent upland resource area extends for two hundred feet (200') from the top of the bank.
+Adjacent upland resource areas shall include all lands within seventy five feet (75') of wetland resource areas enumerated above, except for perennial streams and rivers for which the adjacent upland resource area extends for two hundred feet (200') from the top of the bank.

-Except as expressly permitted by the Commission or as provided in this Bylaw, no person shall commence to remove, fill, dredge, build upon, degrade, pollute, discharge into, or otherwise alter a wetland resource area, or an adjacent upland area, as described above
+Except as expressly permitted by the Commission or as provided in this Bylaw, no person shall commence to remove, fill, dredge, build upon, degrade, pollute, discharge into, or otherwise alter a wetland resource area, or an adjacent upland area, as described above.